actuino/unicorn-display/Minecraft/readme.md

 * Craft !

 ### Debug

+Note that if Cuberite is running on a Pi Zero, it may be a little choppy.

 * Point a brower to http://ip.of.the.pi/ and test the server/client flow.
 * Run the cuberite image with `-it` flags, or attach to the running docker container: you'll see the log output of the server.